Former student opens fire at Florida high school, killing 17

 Television footage showed students leaving in a single-file line with their hands over their heads as officers urged them to evacuate quickly.

-The 20-year-old gunman, who had also fatally shot his mother in her bed, then killed himself.
+The 20-year-old Connecticut gunman, who also fatally shot his mother in her bed, then killed himself.

-When Caesar Figueroa got to the Florida school to check on his 16-year-old daughter, he saw police officers wielding guns as they approached the campus.
+When Caesar Figueroa got to the Florida school to check on his 16-year-old daughter, he saw helicopters and police officers wielding guns.

 Len Murray’s 17-year-old son, a junior at the school, sent his parents a chilling text: “Mom and Dad, there have been shots fired on campus at school.
 There are police sirens outside.
 I’m in the auditorium and the doors are locked.”